GLASS Flows: Transition Sampling for Alignment of Flow and Diffusion Models: Introduction

 Inference of flow and diffusion models has so far followed one of two sampling paradigms: (1) ODE sampling, as used in flow matching or the “probability flow ODE” in diffusion models, and (2) SDE sampling.
 Empirically, it is well-known that ODE sampling is significantly more efficient and is therefore the main choice for deployment of large-scale models \citep{karras2022elucidating, sd3}.
 However, a useful characteristic of SDE sampling is that it is \emph{random}, i.e. a future point $X_{t'}$ is not determined by the present $X_{t}$ but characterized by transition probabilities

 where $p_{t'|t}$ is called the \textbf{transition kernel}.
 Many reward alignment algorithms rely on sampling from $p_{t'|t}$.
-For example, search algorithms use samples $X_{t'}\sim p_{t'|t}(\cdot|x_t)$ as branches of a search tree (for ODE sampling, there would be only one branch).
+For example, search methods use samples $X_{t'}\sim p_{t'|t}(\cdot|x_t)$ as branches of a search tree (for ODE sampling, there would be only one branch).
 This creates a dilemma: So far, it is not known how to obtain samples $X_{t'}\sim p_{t'|t}(\cdot|x_t)$ using ODEs.
-Therefore, one has to switch from ODE to SDE sampling, losing efficiency in order to use an algorithm that is meant to increase it.
+Therefore, one has to switch from ODE to SDE sampling, losing efficiency in order to use an alignment algorithm that is meant to increase it.

 In this work, we present a method to sample from transitions $p_{t'|t}$ using ODEs: \textbf{G}aussian \textbf{La}tent \textbf{S}ufficient \textbf{S}tatistic (\textbf{GLASS}) Flows.
 GLASS Flows combine (1) the high efficiency of ODEs with (2) the controllable stochastic evolution characteristic of SDEs.
 GLASS Flows construct an ``inner flow matching model'' to sample from $p_{t'|t}$ (see \cref{fig:teaser_figure}).
-Crucially, this inner flow matching can be easily obtained from pre-trained flow matching models \textbf{without any fine-tuning} using the concept of a \emph{sufficient statistic}, a fundamental tool in theoretical statistics \citep{fisher1922mathematical}.
+Crucially, this inner flow matching can be easily obtained from pre-trained flow matching models \textbf{without any fine-tuning} - this transformation relies on the concept of a \emph{sufficient statistic}, a fundamental tool in theoretical statistics \citep{fisher1922mathematical}.
 Hence, GLASS Flows are a simple plug-in for any algorithm relying on SDE sampling.
 We apply GLASS Flows to reward alignment and improve the state-of-the-art performance in text-to-image generation.
-To summarize, we make the following contributions: \begin{enumerate} \item We introduce \emph{GLASS Flows}, a method for efficiently sampling flexible Markov transitions via ODE's leveraging pre-trained flow and diffusion models. \item We demonstrate that GLASS Flows can sample Markov transitions with significantly higher efficiency and lower discretization error than SDEs. \item Text-to-image generation via GLASS Flows is shown to perform on par with ODE sampling, indicating GLASS Flows have eliminated the efficiency and stochasticity tradeoff. \item Plugging GLASS Flows into Sequential Monte Carlo and reward guidance procedures for text-to-image generation, we show significant performance improvements at zero cost. \end{enumerate}
+To summarize, we make the following contributions: \begin{enumerate} \item We introduce \emph{GLASS Flows}, a method for efficiently sampling flexible Markov transitions via ODE's leveraging pre-trained flow and diffusion models. \item We demonstrate that GLASS Flows can sample Markov transitions with significantly higher efficiency and lower discretization error than SDEs. \item Text-to-image generation via GLASS Flows is shown to perform on par with ODE sampling, indicating GLASS Flows have eliminated the efficiency and stochasticity tradeoff. \item We show significant performance improvements for text-to-image generation at zero cost by plugging GLASS Flows into Sequential Monte Carlo and reward guidance procedures. \end{enumerate}